Summary of Significant Accounting Policies

 The Company applies the provisions of ASC 820-10, “Fair Value Measurements and Disclosures.”
-ASC 820-10 defines fair value and establishes a three-level valuation hierarchy for disclosures of fair value measurement that enhances disclosure requirements for fair value measures.
+ASC 820-10 defines fair value, and establishes a three-level valuation hierarchy for disclosures of fair value measurement that enhances disclosure requirements for fair value measures.
 For certain financial instruments, including cash and cash equivalents, restricted cash, accounts receivable, accounts payable and short-term debt, the carrying amounts approximate fair value due to their relatively short maturities.
-The carrying amounts of the convertible notes receivable and long-term debt approximate their fair values based on current interest rates for instruments with similar characteristics.
+The carrying amounts of the long-term debt approximate their fair values based on current interest rates for instruments with similar characteristics.

 The three levels of valuation hierarchy are defined as follows: